The 2.3 GHz continuum survey of the GEM project: The experiment at 2.3 GHz

+However, at our frequency of 2.3\thinspace{GHz}\ this revised scale produces 138\thinspace{Jy}, which does not differ significantly from the Baars scale.
+Cen A, on the other hand, is an extended source covering some $4\degr\times10\degr$ in celestial coordinates, so we targeted its brightest component, the northeast inner lobe, and obtained 94\thinspace{Jy}, compared to 99\thinspace{Jy} using the Alvarez et al.~(\cite{Alvarez00}) integrated flux density relation between 80\thinspace{MHz} and 43\thinspace{GHz} as given by

+The less than 5\% discrepancy between our estimates of both sources and the published values lends substantial support to the use of the observed amplitude of the Moon signal to calibrate our antenna temperature scale.
+The ratio $\epsilon_M/\kappa_p$ does not enter Eq.~\ref{flux} explicitly, but it is implied in the calculation of the RF plate physical temperature drift.
+Given the good agreement between observed and published fluxes, the assumed ratio restrains the beam efficiency to the range defined by the uncertainty quoted in Table \ref{Tab2} on behalf of the expected range for $\kappa_p$ alone ($1.00\le\kappa_p\le1.05$).

 An additional source of uncertainty with the Moon calibration method is the need to estimate the temperature of the reference background level above which the Moon signal is superimposed.
-This level consists of two isotropic components, the CMB radiation and a small contribution of the diffuse background of extragalactic emission, but it also includes Galactic foreground radiation, atmospheric emission and stray radiation from the ground through the sidelobes.
-The isotropic components are well known, $2.725\pm0.002$\th{K} for the CMB (Mather et al.~\cite{Mather99}) and $0.027$\th{K} for the extragalactic background (Lawson et al.~\cite{Lawson87}).
-Likewise, we estimated the atmospheric emission at $1.64\pm0.07$\th{K} for the Colombian site and at $2.29\pm0.13$\th{K} for the Brazilian site according to the modeling prescription of Danese \& Partridge (\cite{DanPar89}).
-As for the Galactic foreground component, the observations of the Moon took place in regions away from the Galactic Plane, so that an estimate of $0.8\pm0.4$\th{K} was used in agreement with successive refinements of the calibration constants during the removal of the stray radiation component.
-The assessment of ground contamination proved to be the single most challenging aspect in the preparation of the GEM \fc\ map, as will be seen in the next section, and for this reason the system temperature estimate given in Table \ref{Tab2} includes the contribution of the ground.
+This level consists of two isotropic components, the CMB radiation and a small contribution of the diffuse background of extragalactic emission, but it also includes Galactic foreground radiation, atmospheric emission, and stray radiation from the ground through the sidelobes.
+The CMB contribution has been measured accurately to be $2.725\pm0.002$\thinspace{K} (Mather et al.~\cite{Mather99}), while we estimated the extragalactic background at $0.027$\thinspace{K} (Lawson et al.~\cite{Lawson87}).
+Likewise, we estimated the atmospheric emission at $1.64\pm0.07$\thinspace{K} for the Colombian site and at $2.29\pm0.13$\thinspace{K} for the Brazilian site according to the modeling prescription of Danese \& Partridge (\cite{DanPar89}).
+As for the Galactic foreground component, the observations of the Moon took place in regions away from the Galactic Plane, so that an estimate of $0.8\pm0.4$\thinspace{K} was used in agreement with successive refinements of the calibration constants during the removal of the stray radiation component.
+The assessment of ground contamination proved to be the single most challenging aspect in the preparation of the GEM 2.3\thinspace{GHz}\ map, as will be seen in the next section, and for this reason the system temperature estimate given in Table \ref{Tab2} includes the contribution of the ground.